Trying to improve your Chinese reading skills? Focus on words and structures

 For beginner students, it could be a short conversation.
 For advanced students, it could be a Chinese newspaper article.
-They seem to recognise all the Chinese characters, just can’t make sense of it.
+They seem to recognise all the Chinese characters, but just can’t make sense of it.

 What should they do to improve their Chinese reading skills?

 There are a few things they can do.
 The last thing on the to-do-list is to learn more Chinese characters.
+Here is why.

-Learning more Chinese characters won’t help you improve your Chinese reading skills
+Why learning more Chinese characters won’t help you improve your Chinese reading skills

 A misinformation gets passed around quite a lot, that, when students learned 2000 Chinese characters, they could read Chinese newspapers.